 No backyard?
 No problem!
 Use these urban gardening tips to add greenery to even the smallest porch, patio or apartment balcony.

-Some examples of resilient plants for low-maintenance urban gardening include:
+Some examples of resilient plants for a low-maintenance urban garden include:

 - hens and chicks

-Here are some of the best annuals for containers.
+Here are some of the best flowers for planters.

-A wall pocket is another great idea.
-You can incorporate a variety of plant sizes, from spillers, fillers and thrillers, without major commitment.
+You can also use wall pockets to incorporate a variety of plant sizes, from spillers, fillers and thrillers, without major commitment.
 If you change you mind about where you want the wall pocket, you can move it.
 And because everything has its own container, the worry about companion planting goes out the window.
 This is a great option for beginners.

 No balcony at all?
 No problem!
 Here are some genius ways to bring your garden indoors.

 Use an urban garden to hide your wall or railing

 If you love sitting outside on your balcony but can’t stand the lack of privacy, you can incorporate plants to hide your wall or railing that will not only make a more aesthetically pleasing place for you to sit back and relax, but will also keep the neighbours from looking in.

 The best way to do this is grow climbers like ivy, honeysuckle and jasmine, exotic vines like passion flower or edible plants like gourds or beans in your apartment balcony garden.